 - Gather enough data before making changes

 Once your dashboard is in full swing, you’re ready to start making important changes and business decisions based on the information you find.
 These decisions will affect your business strategy and your dashboard strategy – just make sure you have enough data in the bank to make a withdrawal.
 In other words, don’t implement any changes until you can predict the results with the information you’ve already collected.
-Instead, monitor your dashboard and look for new ways to improve it, along with your business intelligence game.
+Instead, monitor your small business dashboard and look for new ways to improve it, along with your business intelligence game.

 Take the Guesswork Out of your Data